cmunozdev/vibevoice-openai-api/README.md

 You can use either OpenAI names or VibeVoice names in the API.

-### Custom Voices
+### Custom Voices / Additional Voices

+If there's any updated voices, you can download them from [here](https://github.com/microsoft/VibeVoice/tree/main/demo/voices/streaming_model).

-Custom voices can be added by placing `.pt` files in `./models/voices/`.
+You can add custom / additional voices by placing `.pt` files in `./models/voices/`.
 The server scans this directory on startup.

 > **Note**: The Realtime 0.5B model does not provide public voice cloning tools.
 For custom voice creation, [contact Microsoft](https://github.com/microsoft/VibeVoice).
 Microsoft plans to expand available speakers in future updates.